tbtimes/lede/README.md

 * Write.
 Tests.

 ### Issues to consider for future releases:
-* Make a GUI for client with electron
+* Make a GUI for client with electron.
+* Source maps for Martin 😎